Floods, outages stall energy firms' restart efforts after Ida - Up News Info

 Article content

-Offshore, 95% of the Gulf’s oil production and 94% of its gas output remained shut on Monday, the Bureau of Safety and Environmental Enforcement said.
+Offshore, 95% of the Gulf’s oil production and 94% of its gas output remained shut, the Bureau of Safety and Environmental Enforcement said.
 A total of 288 production platforms and 11 rigs remained evacuated.

+Ports from New Orleans to Pascagoula, Mississippi, were closed on Tuesday, including Louisiana Offshore Oil Port (LOOP), the largest U.S. privately owned crude export and import terminal.
+LOOP’s initial review found no major damage to marine operations, a person familiar with the matter said, and the company was working with oil shippers to minimize disruption.

 Advertisement